mvysny/dynatest/README.md

 })
 ```

-Head to [Vaadin-on-Kotlin](http://www.vaadinonkotlin.eu/) on how to use the database in this fashion from your web app.
+Head to [vok-orm](https://github.com/mvysny/vok-orm) on how to use the database in this fashion from your app.

 ### Real-world Web App Example